 Mallette and Phillips worked alongside several young engineers in Hartsville.
 Mallette’s team included Lindsay Leonard, Alex Cothran and Kable Young.
 On the Divisional Engineering Team, Phillips worked with Matthew Amerson, Chris Stryffeler and Logan Perkins.
 All team members joined Sonoco within the last five years and played integral parts in the success of Project Horizon.

 Sonoco’s newly converted ‘Number 10’ machine became operational at the end of 2022.
 The mill produces nearly a third of the company’s US and Canadian URB.
 It’s expected to produce an annual savings of $30 million by 2024 with significant reductions in electricity consumption, greenhouse gas emissions and water usage.
-To learn more, view our latest press release or read this tech blog.
+To learn more, read this tech blog.